-At present the logic components form the largest set, so only a selection of the most common ones is presented here (Table 5).
+At present the logic components form the largest set, so only a selection of the most common ones is presented here (table 5).
 They cover a wide variety of data processing and signal processing functions, all acting on discrete events or vector-valued data.
-Components are intended to implement relatively simple functionality but in a few cases they cover complex algorithms such as the feature discretizer (see "Case Study: Modeling Spatial Navigation" for examples of its use) or path linearizer.
-Such components represent a relatively large chunk of a final model, and can be seen as a compromise between explicit description of a model in simple units, and rapidly getting a model to work when it is not otherwise clear how to achieve the desired function.
+Components are intended to implement relatively simple functionality but in a few cases they cover complex algorithms such as the feature discretizer (see section 9 for examples of its use) or path linearizer.
+Such components represent a relatively large chunk of a final model, and can be seen as a compromise between explicit description of a model in simple units, and rapidly getting a model to work when it is